11 Days Historical Vacation in Egypt

 Day 8: Complete Your Luxor Vacation

-Breakfast will be provided at your hotel in the morning, and after that, your private tour guide will take you to see some additional breath-taking sites in Luxor that draw visitors from all over the globe to experience their majesty and awe, such as:
+Breakfast will be provided at your hotel in the morning.
+After that, your private tour guide will take you to see some additional breath-taking sites in Luxor that draw visitors from all over the globe to experience their majesty and awe, such as:

 The Queens’ Valley

-The tombs of the ancient Egyptian pharaohs and queens, notably the tomb of Queen Nefertari known as The Place of Beauty, may be found while traversing the magnificent Valley of the Queens.
+While travelling through the majestic Valley of the Queens, one may find the tombs of the ancient Egyptian pharaohs and queens, most notably the tomb of Queen Nefertari known as The Place of Beauty.

 Temple of Habu